Skip to Main Content

 If you regularly use Google Scholar to search for research materials and would like to connect Google Scholar to the Library to check for full text in Library databases, please follow the directions below:

 1. Before going to Google Scholar first make sure that you have logged into your NCUOne student portal.
 Once you are logged into your portal, go to scholar.google.com and look at the upper left side of Google Scholar's home page.
-Click on the three horizontal lines and click on Settings.
+Click on the three horizontal lines and click on Settings.Google Scholar screenshot with the Settings link highlighted.

-2. Once you have clicked Settings, you will be taken to a page where you will be able to search for libraries you would like to connect to Google Scholar.
-After clicking Library links under Settings, type Northcentral University into the search box on this page.
-Then make sure that you check off Northcentral University and click Save.
+2. Once you have clicked Settings, you will be taken to a page where you can search for libraries you would like to connect to Google Scholar.
+After clicking Library links under Settings, type National University San Diego into the search box on this page.
+Then, make sure that you check the box next to National University and click SaveNOTE: These settings are saved in your internet browser until you clear your cache and cookies.
+To save NU Library as your Library Link, simply repeat these steps.Google Scholar sceenshot with Library Links selected and National University San Diego in the search box

 3. Once you have clicked Save, you are ready to search Google Scholar.
 After completing a search in Google Scholar you can easily see which of the search results are available within the Library by looking for the link/icon shown below:

-Google Scholar search results with arrows pointing to the "Full Text @ NU" links.
+Google Scholar search results with Full Text @ NU outlined

-NOTE: If a search result in Google Scholar does not display an open access PDF or HTML option or a link to find the Full Text @ NU, consider placing an Interlibrary Loan request for the resource.
+NOTE: If a search result in Google Scholar does not display an open access PDF or HTML option or a link to find the Full Text at NU, consider placing an Interlibrary Loan request for the resource.

 Install Google Scholar Button

-What is Google Scholar Button?
+What is the Google Scholar Button?

 Google Scholar Button is a browser plugin that provides easy access to Google Scholar from any webpage.
 You can use it to locate full-text resources through the Library or through open access; transfer your search query from a webpage and rerun a search in Google Scholar; format a reference in a particular citation style format; and pin a resource to your Scholar library for reading at a later time.